Clinical Pharmacokinetics and Pharmacodynamics

 On completion of the course, the student will be able to

-* describe and interpret various types of variables and parameters that are used to measure and model drug effects.
+• describe various types of variables that are used to measure and model drug effects.

-* Summarize scientific publications and a performed task in writing, in a format similar to a scientific report or scholarly journal
+• Write a report on a performed task in a format similar to a scholarly journal.

 The course illustrates how PK and PD information can be used in clinical drug development with a focus on studies related to PK and/or PD.
-The course include presentation technique, , simulation of clinical studies, presentation and models for relationships between drug exposure, effect and models for disease progression, PK and PD aspects on study design and clinical trial simulation.
+The course include presentation technique, application or data extraction from software for data analysis, simulation of clinical studies, presentation (e g Excel, Trial Simulator and Power Point) and models for relationships between drug exposure, effect and models for disease progression, PK and PD aspects on study design and clinical trial simulation.

 The course assumes full-time studies.
-The main part of the work takes place in groups (2-8 students per group, dependent on workshop and student numbers).
+The main part of the work takes place in groups (up to 5 students per group).

 The teaching consists of lectures, workshops and demonstrations/exercises with software.
 Each workshop is a larger assignment that is reported joint in groups or presented in writing individually.